fac30/discord-chatbot--adriana-andrei/README.md

 **2.** Once you've created an api key, return to the discord dev portal to find your client (application) id, and discord token.
 Your server (guild) id can be found by right clicking on your server name above the chat channels in your server.
 Paste your ids and token into your .env file before you run the bot.
 A template in the root directory will show you an example how to name your keys.

+**3** Make sure you have Node version 16.11 or higher, otherwise you will run into a compatibility error.
+To check your version, you can enter the followind command into your CLI: `node -v`

-**3.** You can now run `node deploy-commands.js` to load the bot's commands and finally run `node index.js` to start the bot.
+**4.** You can now run `node deploy-commands.js` to load the bot's commands and finally run `node index.js` to start the bot.
 If everything is running correctly you will see a console message `Ready!
 Logged in as "bot name"`.

 ## Environmental variables